-America is one of the unhealthiest countries in the world by many reports.
+America is one of the unhealthiest countries in the world according to several reports.
 We’re out of shape and our life expectancy lowers with each plate of fried glory.
-This national issue spirals down to low income communities in a devastating way.
-Food inequity in the Black community is deeper than access to better tasting food, it’s a serious health issue.
-The inner-city is filled with fast food, local corner stores with no fresh produce and billboard ads selling the next “4 for $5” in just about every zip code we inhabit.
-All factors that contribute to our Black children being more obese and overweight than White children, according to the State of Obesity report.
+This national issue spirals down to low-income communities in a devastating way.
+Food inequity in the Black community is deeper than access to better-tasting food, it’s a serious health issue.
+The inner city is filled with fast food, local corner stores with no fresh produce, and billboard ads selling the next “4 for $5” in just about every zip code we inhabit.
+All are factors that contribute to our Black children being more obese and overweight than white children, according to a Springer Link study.

 The CDC defines “childhood overweight” as having a Body Mass Index (BMI) at or above the 85th percentile and less than the 95th percentile for children and teens of the same age and sex.